-Grade 11 or 12 ONLY (Alternate), Prerequisites: Approval of Principal

-Under certain circumstances students may need added flexibility to accomplish their second semester of Phy Ed.
+Grade 11 or 12 ONLY (Alternate), Prerequisites: Approval of Principal Under certain circumstances students may need added flexibility to accomplish their second semester of Phy Ed.
 Students must receive a recommendation for this course from their counselor and approval from the principal for placement in this course.
-Fitness logs must be logged each week and special research projects are assigned throughout the semester.
+Fitness logs required each week and special research projects are assigned.